Facebook Pixel

 What forms of payment are accepted?

-Payment can be made through our LCS Summer Academy registration website by credit card, and we accept Visa, MasterCard, and AMEX.
+Payment is made through our LCS Summer Academy registration website by credit card, and we accept Visa, and MasterCard.

 Is tax included in the program costs?